CS212-S15/lectures/Notes/projectguidelines.md

 ===================
 *under development*

+##Getting Started
+Begin work on your projects by first cloning the Github project repository that the instructor has created for you.
+The name of the repository will be `<username>-project`, for example `srollins-project`.
+You must work from this starting point, and submit your code to the same repository.
+More detail is available here: [Github instructions](githubinstructions.md)

 ##Submission
 Projects may be resubmitted until *mastery* is demonstrated, but beware that failure to make timely progress will likely result in a low or failing grade in the course.